 “Michelle is the backbone of the turtle habitat re-naturalization project, and we worried the entire project and everything she worked on for the past seven years could fall apart.
 Right away, I offered to step up.
 We couldn’t lose momentum.”

-Obadia stepped in to teach the Eco Leadership class and assist in Environmental Education classes.
-He’s now setting up a self-sustaining, creative learning outdoor art space for the École KLO Middle School community at the Fascieux Creek Wetland Park.
+Obadia stepped in to teach the Eco Leadership class and assist in Environmental Education classes, and is now setting up a self-sustaining, creative learning outdoor art space for the École KLO Middle School community at the Fascieux Creek Wetland Park.
 The inner-city haven for ducks and other wildlife is located about 500 metres downstream from the school.

 “We’re letting students decide artistically and creatively how to use the land and space around them, while teaching them their science curriculum and lessons about creativity.”